Shreya0217/Leaf-disease-and-Segmentation-using-RF-CNN-implementation/README.md

 # DS216 Assignment 02: Image Classification & Segmentation

-This repository hosts the solution submitted for the MLDL-I: Assignment 02 Kaggle competition (DS216-MLDS2025), which challenged students to build classification and segmentation models using histopathology images
+This repository hosts the solution submitted for the Assignment 02 Kaggle competition (DS216-MLDS2025).
+The goal was to build classification and segmentation models using leaf disease images.
+More on competition details : https://www.kaggle.com/competitions/mlds-assignmet-2-ml-dl

 # Part 1: Principal Component Analysis (Scratch Implementation)